brtholomy/hnsw/README.md

 Which means, iterate down the layers, searching each for nearest nodes to our query beginning from our entry point, and make connections to them.

-Output from a sample run is included below.
+Some layers from a single run are included below.
+(Note that `nx.draw_circular` doesn't preserve node locale, so the nodes may change location while the edges are preserved.)
 Try running the script with various values for the commandline flags:

 ```sh
 py hnsw_graphs.py --maxk=10 --ml=0.5 --save